 Junior High students who are successful in our courses are self-motivated, organized, and enjoy working independently.
 Parents (or Guardians) are the key to the success of this type of learning.
 We depend on them to help our Junior High students stay on task and keep up with their schedules.
 As most Junior High students are under 16 years old, we strongly encourage supervision of the program.
 The GHLA staff work closely with the student and parents in offering online, over the phone and face-to-face tutoring and support.

 The online courses require a computer, an internet connection (using a web browser such as Internet Explorer) and Microsoft Word.
 Our website contains a systems check to ensure that the computer a student uses is up-to date.
-The Junior High online courses are delivered via the Blackboard platform.
-Blackboard is a program that students can access via our website and it contains all of our online courses.
-Once students are registered at our school, they receive a username and password for Blackboard so they can access their online courses.
-Many colleges and universities use Blackboard to deliver their online courses.
+The Junior High online courses are delivered via the Moodle platform.
+Moodle is a program that students can access via our website and it contains all of our online courses.
+Once students are registered at our school, they receive a username and password for Moodle so they can access their online courses.

-Weekly assignments are posted to Blackboard every Monday morning and are to be completed and submitted to Blackboard by Friday at 3:30 p.m..
-The assignments are marked by the teachers and then returned to Blackboard the following week.
+Weekly assignments are posted to Moodle every Monday morning and are to be completed and submitted to Moodle by Friday at 3:30 p.m..
+The assignments are marked by the teachers and then returned to Moodle the following week.
 Students should always review their marked assignments as teachers will add suggestions and corrections to their work.
 Phone calls and emails to teachers are encouraged to improve student/teacher interaction.
-Online quizzes and exams are also posted via Blackboard.
+Online quizzes and exams are also posted via Moodle.
 They require parental supervision.
-There is an orientation to help students and parents learn how to use the Blackboard platform to access online courses.
+There is an orientation to help students and parents learn how to use the Moodle platform to access online courses.

 Students taking courses online should have some experience using a computer.
-They will be completing assignments using Microsoft Word.
+They will be completing assignments using Microsoft Word or Google.
 They also will need to use the internet and send emails.

-The print courses are traditional correspondence courses that Alberta Education has created.
-They are presented in several coil-bound instruction booklets called modules.
-Each module covers a unit of the course and takes several weeks to complete.
-Students are given deadlines or due dates to complete each module’s assignment booklet.
+The print courses offered to students is the Moodle course printed out and adjusted on a case by case basis.
+Students are given deadlines or due dates to complete different assignments.
 These deadlines are very important as student attendance is monitored by the work that is accomplished.
 Students will need to pace themselves through these print courses in order to complete their work by the deadlines.
 One of the advantages of the print courses are they are portable.

 Students can, and are encouraged to, contact their teachers for help with their courses on school days (see school calendar add link here) between 8:30 a.m. and 4:00 p.m.
 G.H.V.S. phone numbers are listed in the contact information.
 They can also email teachers at any time.
 Students can make arrangements with teachers to visit G.H.V.S. for tutorials as needed.